 What is soft scale?

 Check susceptible plants frequently, especially Citrus, so action can be taken before a damaging population has developed.
-When choosing control options you can minimise harm to non-target animals by starting with the methods in the non-pesticide control section.
-If this is not sufficient to reduce the damage to acceptable levels then you may choose to use pesticides.
-Within this group the shorter persistence pesticides (that are usually certified for organic growing) are likely to be less damaging to non-target wildlife than those with longer persistence and/or systemic action.
+When choosing control options you can minimise harm to non-target animals by using the methods in the non-pesticide section below.
+Pesticide treatments are likely to kill natural enemies and are only likely to be successful if the entire plant can be reached.

 - Where possible tolerate populations of scale insects